gaurav-arena/gaurav-arena.github.io/_posts/2020-05-28-web_scrapping.md

     	Text : Cuomo, Entity : PERSON

-Crawling through the webpages through the urls and printing the headlines
+Crawling through the webpages through the urls and printing only the headlines:
 ```python
 crawl_len=0
 news_dict=[]